threefoldtech/info_grid/src/tokens/buytft/gettft.md

 ![](img/gettft_usd.png)

 Once clicked, you will be redirected to [https://exchange.mercuryo.io/](https://exchange.mercuryo.io/) widget.
+Please read [Mercuryo.io's FAQ](https://help.mercuryo.io/en/articles/4519473-mercuryo-widget-faq) to learn more about Mercuryo widget.
 Follow the prompts to complete the purchase, which typically involves connecting your bank account or using a supported payment method to transfer the USD equivalent for the desired amount of BTC tokens.

 ![](img/gettft_mercuryo.png)